MarcoStucchi/COVID-19-Logger/README.md

 # CoronaLogger
-Graphic Logger for COVID-19 in Italy and Bergamo
+Graphic Logger for COVID-19 in Italy and Italian regions